How to Work With Fractions

 Simplifying Fractions Properly

 A fraction is in lowest terms when the numerator and denominator no longer share any common factors other than 1.
-Our fraction calculator finds the greatest common divisor (GCD) and divides both parts by it.
+The calculator finds the greatest common divisor (GCD) and divides both parts by it.

 GCD of 12 and 18 = 6